 As time goes on and the depth of research on this subject grows, hopefully we’ll continue to uncover the full potential that cannabis holds for cancer care.

 If you’d like to know more about Precision Oncology and targeted treatments, or want to speak with an expert about how cannabis might impact your current cancer treatment, reach out to us.
-You can also schedule your Free Phone Consultation with our cancer experts today.
+You can also register for a Precision Second Opinion with our medical team today.

 When it comes to cancer, knowledge is power and time is of the essence.
 You have nothing to lose, and everything to gain, by speaking with our experts and getting the full picture of your best evidence-based cancer treatment options.on November 10, 2018